 Lucid dreaming is said to have many benefits that can increase the quality of life and promote more self-love and self-control.
 We’ve listed some of the key benefits below.

 It’s hard to focus on self-awareness during the day when you’re bombarded by distractions.
 Endless phone notifications, conversations, work, kids, family - the list goes on.
 It’s hard to focus in the modern world.

 Practicing awareness when you’re dreaming can help make you more receptive to yourself.
+Lucid dreaming could help with this.
 During lucid dreams, people are able to focus on themselves and the world around them, leading to a heightened awareness about strengths and weaknesses.

 Most people who experience nightmares feel like they don’t have control.
 Lucid dreaming techniques allow dreamers to become aware when nightmares strike.
 The awareness can trigger reflexes of control and diminish the fearful impact of nightmares.

 A recent research paper reveals the many therapeutic benefits of lucid dreaming, including a reduction in stress levels and treatment of conditions such as PTSD.

 The practice of lucid dreams allows for the mind to differentiate between reality and fantasy which can create more confidence when faced with an unusual or uncomfortable situation.

 Imagine being the director of your dreams.
 You’re walking on the clouds, then are greeted by a magic carpet, the carpet takes you to your favorite beach in Italy.
 You pick up a gelato and board a submarine, and within minutes you are in Australia, dancing with kangaroos.
 Magic!